Fonta1n3/FullyNoded/Docs/QandA.md

 4. Generally rebooting Tor on the node would solve this issue if everything else is correct.
 5. is there any possibility your isp is blocking `tor` (On your phone)?

+#### Question : Is airdropping a requirement?
+*I dont have a mac but i have saved the file on my iphone. is there a way to tell fully noded about that file?*

+Airdrop is not a must.
+You can save the files in `iphone` using the native file application.

 #### Question : How to export your single sig wallet from Coldcard to Fully Noded using your own node?

 See this instruction of 33 secs [here](https://www.youtube.com/watch?v=W0vwgzIrPoY).
 This is super cool, super easy. <br/>